 Eddy current arrays (ECA) are the natural extension of ECT.
 ECAs are composed of arrays of coils that activate in sequences intended to eliminate interference between them.
-The array slides on top of surfaces, offering an overall wider coverage and better sensitivity to defects than conventional ECT.
+The array slides on top of surfaces, offering an overall wider coverage and better sensitivity to defects than conventional eddy current testing.
 ECA technology can detect surface-breaking defects and, to some extent, subsurface defects.
 ECA probes can also be shaped to match more “exotic” geometries, which enable single-pass scanning of geometries that traditionally pose serious challenges to other inspection technologies.

 ECA technology is used as an alternative to other surface inspection technologies in such industries as the oil, gas, and petrochemical industry; the power generation and nuclear industries; the aerospace industry; and the heavy equipment and mining industries.
 ECAs also very successfully supplement ultrasonic testing (UT) and phased-array UT because these suffer from what is often referred to as a “dead zone” near the surface, making it difficult for them to detect near-surface defects.